madushans/DependenSee/README.md

 ### Examples

 - `DependenSee \Source\SolutionFolder -O ConsoleJson -ExcludePackageNamespaces Microsoft.Logging,Azure`
-  - Excludes packages starting with Microsoft.Logging and packages starting with Azure
+  - Excludes packages starting with `Microsoft.Logging` and packages starting with `Azure`
 - `DependenSee \Source\SolutionFolder -O ConsoleJson -EPaN Microsoft.Logging,Azure`
-  - Excludes packages starting with Microsoft.Logging and packages starting with Azure
+  - Excludes packages starting with `Microsoft.Logging` and packages starting with `Azure`

 # Privacy and Security Note

 In the output, the full path to project files is used as the unique identifier.
 So your file structure is exposed in the generated output.
-It attempts to only use the subdirectory structure, so an attempt is made to hide the full path.
+It attempts to only use the subdirectory structure, so an attempt is made to hide the full path, however it is possible these paths may include your username for example, if your project was located in the default VS path/repo clone location of `C:\Users\<username>\Repos\...`.

 Keep this in mind and inspect the output if you're distributing the outputs from this tool.